+1 (775) 742-1754

 Every part of the program is obviously optional, we always stay close enough to the mother boat for those who might need to return.
 Although we have an ambitious goal to show you maximum of the Amazon in a few days, we still remember you’re on vacation (unless you’re a documentary team) and we will always let you know when we don’t want you worn out.
 Every day has at least 2 tours and every day we move the boat to a new destination.
 Tour and navigation times are approximate as things like wildlife observation and village visits can take longer or shorter and we always consider people with mobility issues.

 International Airfare for this trip from the USA is usually done through American Airlines.
 American is the only Airline currently running a nonstop flight from the U.S. It flies from Miami FL.
-INT. to our destination, Manaus Brazil.
-(5-hour flight time) There are other options out there but usually have long layovers and much longer travel time.
+INT. to Manaus Brazil (5-hour flight time).
+1-hour flight from Manaus to Santarem is performed by all major Brazilian Airlines.
+There are other options out there but usually have long layovers and much longer travel time.

 Our Travel Partner, Martin Travel has been booking flights with us for over 15 years.
 They have vast experience booking these flights and have our itineraries.
 We highly recommend booking your flights with Martin Travel.
 They can access frequent flyer miles, deal with the occasional schedule change with the airlines and in many cases get preferred seating.